munetomo-maruyama/mmRISC-1/README.md

 “mmRISC_1” is a RISC-V compliant CPU core with RV32IM[A][F]C ISA for MCU.<br>
 The “mmRISC” stands for “much more RISC”. <br>
-For details, please refer PDF file under doc directory.
+For details, please refer PDF file under doc directory. <br>

 ## ISA
 RV32IM[A][F]C (configurable)